flutter/website/intellij-setup.md

 ### Installing the plugins

-To use IntelliJ with Flutter, you must install two plugins:
+To use IntelliJ with Flutter, you need two plugins:

+  * The `Flutter` plugin powers Flutter developer workflows (running, debugging, hot reload, etc.).
   * The `Dart` plugin offers code analysis (code validation as you type, code completions, etc.).

-  * The `Flutter` plugin powers Flutter developer workflows (running, debugging, hot reload, etc.).
+When you install the Flutter plugin, if the Dart plugin is not already present IntelliJ installs it for you.

 To install the plugins:

 1. Start IntelliJ.
 1. Open plugin preferences (**Preferences>Plugins** on macOS, **File>Settings>Plugins** on Linux).
-1. Select **Install JetBrains plugin...**, select the Dart plug-in and click `install` (do not restart yet).
-  *  Note: this is pre-installed in WebStorm.
 1. Select **Browse repositories…**,  select the Flutter plug-in and click `install`.
+1. Click `Yes` when prompted to install the Dart plugin.
 1. Click `Restart IntelliJ IDEA`.

 After restarting, the Dart and Flutter plugins should both display in the left